net-lisias-kspu/ContractConfigurator/Parameters.md

 ##### ActiveVesselConnection
 **_COMING SOON!_**
-The ActiveVesselConnection requires that the vessel is capable of connecting to the active vessel at a given range.
+The ActiveVesselConnection parameter requires that the vessel is capable of connecting to the active vessel at a given range.

     PARAMETER:NEEDS[RemoteTech]
     {